sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-21-Synapse-Consumption.md

 2. Purview returns the metadata and location information of the Employee Entity .
 The BA / DA could explore the metadata and then directly access this live view , where the data sits. [link](https://docs.microsoft.com/en-us/azure/synapse-analytics/catalog-and-governance/how-to-discover-connect-analyze-azure-purview)
 3. The BA / DA will fire the select * from Employee ( View)
-4. The RLS which is applied on the serverless view kicks in and only returns the values which the APAC BA / DA are eligible to view.
+4. The RLS aka Row Level Security, which is applied on the serverless view kicks in and only returns the values which the APAC BA / DA are eligible to view.

 To be specific , as an example lets says contoso has 5 Million customers worldwide.
 APAC has 2 Million customers in this mix , so the current setup should only return the 2 Million rows.